Guaranteed Optimal Compositional Explanations for Neurons: Proof of Optimality

 This is satisfied by the definition of the $Top_1$ vectors and the fact that in this ideal case, the added concepts fully overlap.
 These vectors store, for each sample, the largest number of intersection elements for that sample among the concepts in $\mathfrak{L}^1$.
 Thus, since any concept $L_k$ in $\{L_j, \dots, L_n\}$ is assumed to fully overlap with $L_i$ in the intersection, it either has the largest number of common intersection for that sample and thus $Top_1(I^C)_x = |I^C(L_k)_x|$, or it is not the largest and thus

 Therefore

 and \Cref{eq:whole_path_label_constraint} is satisfied.
-In the general case, if any of the added concepts $L_k$ does not fully overlap, then the true value becomes

-which is satisfied by the fact that the cardinality of an intersection cannot exceed that of either operand when $L_k$ is the concept associated with the largest common intersection in that sample and always in the other cases.
+In the general case, if any of the added concepts $L_k$ does not fully overlap, then the true value becomes $|I^C(L_i)_x \cap I^C(L_k)_x|$.
+In this case, \Cref{eq:whole_path_label_constraint} is satisfied by the fact that the cardinality of an intersection cannot exceed that of either operand when $L_k$ is the concept associated with the largest common intersection in that sample and always in the other cases.

-\paragraph{Case AND NOT Operator.} In this case, the heuristic estimation for both the numerator and denominator in \cref{eq:aligndef} is
+\paragraph{Case AND NOT Operator.} In the AND NOT case, the heuristic estimation for both the numerator and denominator in \cref{eq:aligndef} is

 and

 As done previously, let us consider the ideal case where there exists a sequence of concepts up to length $n$, $\{L_j, \dots, L_n\}$, such that each of them fully overlaps with $L_i$ on the extras, and each of them is pairwise disjoint and disjoint from the elements of $L_i$ that already overlap with the neuron activations.
 This construction represents the ideal scenario for the AND NOT operator, and no other concept in the dataset can further improve the IoU.
 We can note that the negation of these concepts corresponds to the ideal case of the AND operator, since the negation fully overlaps in the intersection and is disjoint in the extras.
 The difference here is that all the unique elements of $L_i$ are preserved.